DrBaxR/obsidian-vault/refs/other/Angular Dependency Injection.md

 ## Resolution modifiers
 Angular's resolution behaviour can be modified with `@Optional`, `@Self`, `@SkipSelf`and `@Host`.

+There is a difference between the component decorator `providers` and `viewProviders`.
+The providers are applied in the component while view providers are applied in the component's *view*.
+For more details check the *logical structure of the template* section in the article.

+A great example where this difference is illustrated is when you apply `@Host` and `@SkipSelf` to the same injected dependency.

 ## Examples
 Some great examples that illustrate how the whole mechanism works start at [here](https://angular.io/guide/hierarchical-dependency-injection#logical-structure-of-the-template).